Pmalik24/Global-Renewable-Energy-Investmtnt-Analysis/README.md

 ## Project Overview

+The objective of this project was to conduct a comprehensive analysis of global renewable energy trends.
+The focus was on understanding the patterns and shifts in renewable energy investments across various countries, categories, and sources.

+The project commenced with a raw Excel data file that contained a wealth of information.
+This data was meticulously preprocessed using Python, transforming it into a format suitable for in-depth analysis.
+The preprocessing stage involved data cleaning, normalization, and extraction of relevant features.
+This stage was critical in ensuring the quality and reliability of our subsequent analysis.

+Once the data was preprocessed, it was loaded into a MySQL database.
+The design of the database was a crucial aspect of the project, as it provided the foundation for our data storage, retrieval, and analysis.
+Our database was structured around five main entities: countries, sources, categories, renewable investments, and energy consumption.
+These entities were chosen based on the nature of our data and the questions we aimed to answer through our analysis.

-The aim of this project was to analyze renewable energy trends across different countries, categories, and sources.
-We started with a raw Excel data file, preprocessed the data using Python, and loaded the data into a MySQL database.
-Our database design, which adheres to the principles of normalization up to the third normal form (3NF), facilitated complex SQL queries that spanned multiple tables.
+Our database design strictly adheres to the principles of normalization, specifically up to the third normal form (3NF), to ensure data integrity and efficiency.
+This design facilitated complex SQL queries that spanned multiple tables, providing us with the flexibility to explore various aspects of our data.

+The project culminated in a series of complex SQL queries that yielded valuable insights into renewable energy trends.
+The results of these queries were exported as CSV files for further analysis and visualization.

+In addition to the main analysis, this repository also contains other datasets that could be used for further analysis.
+These datasets have been preprocessed and organized for easy integration into future research.

+This project is a testament to the power of careful data management and insightful analysis.
+It provides a robust foundation for understanding global renewable energy trends and serves as a springboard for future research in this area.